3 years full-time

 - OR replace 20 credits in Linguistics with a further Philosophy module, an elective or a language course.

-There are a number of Study Abroad options, in Europe and further afield.
-Here are some of the many opportunities:
+There are a number of Study Abroad options for Philosophy/Linguistics students - in Europe, North America and further afield.
+Some of the many opportunities are described here:

 In the 2014 Research Excellence Framework assessment, 96 percent of the Department of Philosophy's research was judged of 'international' quality, and two thirds of it 'internationally excellent' or 'world-leading'.